JacobCampa/README-Generator/README.md

 ![screenshot of prompts](./images/Screenshot%20(6).png)

 The last 2 prompts will be to input your GitHub Username and email for contacting you.
 They will already be formatted into a sentence with a url so you will only need the actual username and not the entire GitHub url.
-It will look like tthe following image once created:
+It will look like the following image once created:

 ![screenshot of questions section](./images/Screenshot%20(8).png)